amkim3/f22proj/Assignment.md

 - Program must include reasonable whitespace and appropriate indentation
 - Program must include comments, especially in areas where you need to support your choices or where the purpose of the code is unclear.

-\*\* Clarifications on the assignment will be posted to blackboard.
+**Clarifications on the assignment will be posted to blackboard or github as appropriate**

-.

-Customer.csv (comma delimited)

-Employee id, calendar file name,employee name

-Calendar files

-"meeting description","location",2022-09-12,06:30,90

-YYYY-mm-dd

-24-hour time all central HH:MM

-Length in minutes